Azure/azure-powershell/documentation/development-docs/using-config-framework.md

 - `TValue` is the type of the value of the config, for example `int` or `bool`.
 - `key` is the unique key of the config.
 It is used when user gets or sets the config.
   - It must be defined in [src/shared/ConfigKeys.cs](https://github.com/Azure/azure-powershell/blob/main/src/shared/ConfigKeys.cs) so that it can be referenced in any project.
+    - If the config will be used in the [azure-powershell-common] solution, it must also be defined in [src/Authentication.Abstractions/Models/ConfigKeysForCommon.cs](https://github.com/Azure/azure-powershell-common/blob/main/src/Authentication.Abstractions/Models/ConfigKeysForCommon.cs).
-  - It is reused as a parameter name of cmdlets that operate on configs, for example `Get-AzConfig`, so it must follow the naming conventions.
+  - It is reused as a parameter name of cmdlets that operate on configs, for example `Get-AzConfig`, so it must **follow the PowerShell naming conventions**.
 See [Parameter Best Practices](https://github.com/Azure/azure-powershell/blob/main/documentation/development-docs/design-guidelines/parameter-best-practices.md#parameter-best-practices).
 - `helpMessage` is the help message or description of the config.
   - It is reused as the help message of the corresponding PowerShell parameter in documents.
 - `defaultValue` is the default value of the config.
 Used for basic type validation when setting the config.
-- (Optional) `environmentVariable` sets to which environment variable the config is connected.
+- _(Optional)_ `environmentVariable` sets to which environment variable the config is connected.
 Once set, the config framework will pick up the variable automatically.
   - Note: the config must correspond to **one single** environment variable and it must not require special logic to parse the value.
 Otherwise please check out [Parsing Environment Variables](#parsing-environment-variables).
-- (Optional) `canApplyTo` defines at which levels the config can apply to.
+- _(Optional)_ `canApplyTo` defines at which levels the config can apply to.
 There are three levels in total: `AppliesTo.Az`, `AppliesTo.Module`, `AppliesTo.Cmdlet`.
 By default all of them are included.
 For more details, see [About AppliesTo](#about-appliesto).

 Here is a sample definition: